How to Sign Up for Traffic School: Quick and Easy Steps

 Can I take traffic school online to handle my ticket?

-Check with your court to make sure online classes are allowed for your specific ticket.
+Just check with your court to confirm that online classes are okay for your specific ticket.

-Online courses let you work at your own pace from home.
+Online courses let you work at your own pace from home, and they’re often cheaper than in-person classes, too!

 How do I determine if I’m eligible for traffic school in my state?